 — Brancusi becomes just another part of the grand museum architecture, elegant foregrounds for those famous trapezoidal windows.
 They leave no ground for the "unmonumental."

-— So where Brancusi took fine sculpture down off its pedestal, like Alberto Giacometti around the same time, MOMA has bent over backward to put it back up?
-Sounds like the modern museum, the museum empire, its expansion, its demand to be looked at, its millenial aspirations, the sculpture garden as mall, or grand sculptural plaza, sure enough.
+— So where Brancusi took fine sculpture down off its pedestal, like Alberto Giacometti around the same time, MoMA has bent over backward to put it back up?
+Sounds like the modern museum, the museum empire, its expansion, its demand to be looked at, its millennial aspirations, the sculpture garden as mall, or grand sculptural plaza, sure enough.

 — Part of the fault, I have to insist, is Brancusi's after all.
 You spoke, almost despite yourself, of his transcending human understanding.
 Go back to your ideal view, circulating among fallen objects.
 You still feel lost in a wilder land, catching privileged glimpses of a truer, more natural culture on the forest floor.
 Brancusi wants you never to lose that sense of awe.

 — What is so tricky, what makes it so hard to decide, is the play with the primitive and the modern, the male and the female.
 He rests each on the other, and neither has the last word.
 The two pairs never line up either.
 The primitive, like the vertical form, is not simply the male or female impulse.

 — What is really so tricky is that Brancusi retains all the old terms, even while he destroys the values associated with them.
 What sometimes seems so old-fashioned in modern art is the very set of oppositions that it accepts as defining.
 In that sense, Modernism never was a revolution.

 — But only an overturning?
 Hold your breath.
 I hear some heavy theoretical machinery coming up.

 — And anyway, who is doing the accepting?
 We have been tossing around supposedly tired sculptural conventions, the museum in this age of inflated markets, modernist gamesmanship in between, the artist's prejudices, our own . . . .